BenLauwens/ThinkJulia.jl/docs/src/chap14.md

 julia> print(t2)
 [1, 2, 3]
 ```

+`serialize` and `deserialize` write to and read from a iobuffer object which represents an in-memory I/O stream.
+The function `take!` fetches the contents of the iobuffer as a byte array and resets the iobuffer to its initial state.

 Although the new object has the same value as the old, it is not (in general) the same object: